THE PRIVATE LIFE OF SHERLOCK HOLMES (1970)

 As the film's director Billy Wilder requested, some of this score was re-arranged from Rozsa's memorable Violin Concerto.
 According to James Fitzpatrick's CD notes, Wilder called his film "a symphony in four movements."
 Originally it ran well over three hours, but was then edited down to about two hours, so the symphony format was lost.
 The film starred Robert Stephens as Sherlock Holmes and Colin Blakely as Dr. John Watson.
 Both play their parts with great conviction.
 Even with the film edited down, what remains is top notch Rozsa music.

 Foremost among the music rearranged from his Violin Concerto, Op.
 24 is the slow movement used for "Gabrielle" (Gabrielle Valladon or Ilse von Hoffmanstal, played by Genevieve Page).
-This love theme is one of Rozsa's most beautiful of any he composed in his film scores.
+This love theme is one of Rozsa's most beautiful of any he composed in his entire film music career.
 First heard briefly during the opening track, it receives the fullest treatment on track 7, with sensitive playing by solo violinist Lucie Svehlova, who excels whenever she is called upon to perform on this recording.

 This is a film score with many treats to offer.
 One of them is the somber plainchant-like theme, first heard on track 6 ("Von Triptiz Appears"), and later used mostly when the monks appear.
 One of the most thrilling theme is heard on track 14 ("Castles of Scotland"), a musical excursion accompanying the bicylcle ride to castles around the Loch.
 There are also three bonus tracks with unused versions of this music, all of them worth having too.